 (Video can be found at bottom) At BioMane Products, we are passionate about equine mane and tail growth.
-We consider ourselves experts in equine hair care, and our BioMane Equine Pellets are specifically formulated to help your horse’s mane and tail accelerate growth, optimize health, and restore worth.
+We consider ourselves experts in equine hair care, and our BioMane Equine Pellets are specifically formulated to help your horse’s mane and tail support growth, optimize hair health, and bring a renewed sense of equine worth.

 There are many reasons a horse may struggle with his or her mane and tail growth.
 For some horses, it’s a matter of genetics.
 For others, maybe a tail snagged in the fence, or a mane was rubbed out reaching through a panel for the “greener grass.”
 Maybe a neighboring horse decided your horse’s mane or tail was a tasty chew toy.
 However, what many horse owners don’t understand is that a very common cause of damaged manes and tails is improper brushing.
 Many horses have lost a beautiful mane or tail simply because their owners are not properly brushing them.